‘We don’t know where it is.’

 Mam, a Methodist, didn’t interfere and kept her silence as Dad gave us a glare that defied us to challenge his ruling.
 To protest was futile.
 Fearful of angering the Almighty and getting a crack round the lughole, we were in church the following Saturday.

 Confirmation classes provided a fast track to a first Holy Communion for children in an area lacking a Catholic school.
 As it turned out, I was the oldest sheep in the flock.
 After me came John Angell and his brother Paul, who was around the same age my brother Dave.
-Little Colm Crowley, youngest of the three Crowley brothers, was the youngest of ten to fifteen kids in the charge of Father Naylon, an affable Irishman – as I wrongly presumed all priests were – as he guided us through the commandments, led us in prayer and ignored our dismayed faces when he told us we’d be receiving the body and blood of Christ in Holy Communion.
+Little Colm Crowley, youngest of the three Crowley brothers, was the youngest of approximately a dozen kids in the charge of Father Naylon, an affable Irishman – as I presumed all priests were – as he guided us through the commandments, led us in prayer and ignored our dismayed faces when he told us we’d be receiving the body and blood of Christ in Holy Communion.
 At the end of the lesson he blessed us, smiled cheerily and sent us on our way with a reminder that the catechisms he'd given us would cost sixpence each.
 Having to learn that stuff at home was a blow.
 We could just about decipher thees, thous and arts but coveting, wombs and virgins were way beyond us.

 ~~~